- Benjamin Franklin gets all the credit for discovering electricity, but all he did was establish a link between lightning and electricity.

 Soon after leaving the company, Tesla discovered a new type of alternating current (AC) motor and electrical transmission technology.
 He teamed up with George Westinghouse to patent the AC system to provide the nation with superior electric energy.

-The power system invented by Tesla rapidly expanded in the United States and Europe because of its advantages in long-distance, high-voltage transmission.
+The power system invented by Tesla rapidly expanded in the United States and Europe due to its advantages for long-distance, high-voltage transmission.
 Tesla’s first hydroelectric power plant in Niagara Falls could transport electricity over 200 square miles.
 In contrast, Edison’s DC plant could only transport electricity within one mile.

 Today, alternating current is generated by most of the power plants and used by almost all power distribution systems.
-The total worldwide gross production of electricity in 2019 was 27,644 TWh.
+The total worldwide gross electricity production was 30.85 petawatt-hours (PWh) in 2024.

 Read: 12 Ingenious Nikola Tesla Inventions In Various Fields